United Rugby Championship: Format history

-The league has used a play-off structure for most of its history, from its beginnings in 2001 until to 2003, and again every year since the 2009–10 season to determine the champions, similar to that used in the English Premiership.
+The league has used a play-off structure for most of its history, from its beginnings in 2001 until 2003, and again every year since the 2009–10 season to determine the champions, similar to that used in the English Premiership.
 For the first two seasons there were two groups and a knockout to determine a winner.
 Starting from the 2003–04 season until the 2008–09 season, the champions were determined from league performance, with all the teams in one league table.
 From 2009, the single league table was retained, but play-offs were reintroduced to crown a champion.
 From the 2017–18 season, when the competition expanded to fourteen teams, the regular season employed a conference structure rather than a single round robin league, with 'derby games' between teams from the same nation being protected, and an expanded playoff structure.
 This allowed the expanded competition to control the calendar, and control the number of games per team.

 League points are awarded using the bonus points system.
 Until and including the 2008–09 season, the champions were decided solely on the basis of who finished top of the league table, but since the 2009–10 season, the league champion has been decided by a play-off series, in line with other rugby club competitions such as Super Rugby, Top 14, and the English Premiership: at the conclusion of the regular season, the top four placed teams enter the semi-final stage, with the winner of the first vs fourth and second vs third play-offs entering the final (known as the "grand final" in 2010 and 2011).